 It is important for broken wrists to be treated promptly.
 Prompt treatment may minimize the risk of long-term pain and complications.

-Your Legal Rights If You Break Your Wrist Working on a Construction Site
+Your Legal Rights If You Break Your Wrist Working on a New York Construction Site

 Breaking a wrist on a construction site is not the same as breaking your wrist in a slip or fall accident or car crash.
 If you are a construction worker and you were hurt on a construction site, you may be able to pursue a workers’ compensation claim or in some cases a personal injury claim.
 You may be able to recover your medical expenses, lost income, and other damages depending on the circumstances which led to your accident and injury.